A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Introduction

 However, existing SBP-SAT subgridding methods require splitting the coarse domain into multiple separate blocks to accommodate refined regions, which introduces topological complexity.
 Conventional approaches typically surround the refined region with multiple coarse-grid blocks to enforce continuity at interfaces, and this structural arrangement mandates complex couplings at block corners to preserve the SBP property \cite{T-3}.

-In the fields of acoustics and fluid dynamics, SBP-SAT interface compatibility has been fixed refinement ratios \cite{T-2} and non-matching grid blocks \cite{T-5} through specialized interpolation.
-And discretization strategies for non-simply connected domains have also been investigated to reduce block connectivity \cite{T-4}.
+In the fields of acoustics and fluid dynamics, SBP-SAT interface compatibility has been studied for fixed refinement ratios \cite{T-2} and non-matching grid blocks \cite{T-5} through specialized interpolation.
+Additionally, discretization strategies for non-simply connected domains have been investigated to reduce block connectivity \cite{T-4}.

 In SBP-SAT FDTD methods, the recent T-junction scheme \cite{wang2025tjunction} improves upon traditional aligned configurations.
 When a refined region is centered in the computational area, it reduces the number of subdomains from nine to five.
 This creates T-shaped interfaces and removes four auxiliary corner blocks.
 However, the T-junction layout still splits the surrounding coarse grid into four separate blocks.
 Each block requires SAT boundary conditions, resulting in eight SAT interfaces in total.
 A subgridding scheme that avoids splitting the outer coarse domain while maintaining provable stability has yet to be achieved within the SBP-SAT FDTD framework.